It supplies motor and sensory innervation to the upper limb.

-There are three branches of the ulnar nerve that are responsible for its cutaneous innervation.
+There are three branches of the ulnar nerve responsible for its cutaneous innervation.

 Two of these branches arise in the forearm and travel to the hand:

-Palmar cutaneous branch : innervates the skin of the medial half of the palm.
+The Palmar cutaneous branch innervates the skin of the medial half of the palm.

-Dorsal cutaneous branch : innervates the skin of the middle and middle fingers and the associated dorsal hand area.
+The dorsal cutaneous branch innervates the skin of the middle and middle fingers and the associated dorsal hand area.

 The ulnar nerve carries sensory and motor fibers from the C8 and T1 dorsal rami.
 The nerve runs along the medial arm from the anterior to the posterior compartment, through the internal intermuscular septum, called the arch of Struthers.

-The arch is made up of the medial head of the biceps, the medial intermuscular septum, and the medial brachial ligament.
+The arch comprises the medial head of the biceps, the medial intermuscular septum, and the medial brachial ligament.
 It then passes behind the medial epicondyle of the humerus, emitting its first branch that provides proprioception to the elbow joint.

 At the distal elbow, the ulnar nerve passes under Osbourne’s ligament (retinaculum between the two heads of the flexor carpi ulnaris muscle).
 It continues through the flexor and pronator muscles of the forearm and onto the wrist, superficially to the flexor retinaculum.

-The ulnar nerve enters the hand through Guyon’s canal, a fibroosseous tunnel formed by the pisiform and the hook of the hamate.
-In the hand, the ulnar nerve branches to form a palmar cutaneous section (Henle’s nerve) and a dorsal cutaneous branch.
+The ulnar nerve enters the hand through Guyon’s canal, a fibro-osseous tunnel formed by the pisiform and the hook of the hamate.
+In writing, the ulnar nerve branches from a palmar cutaneous section (Henle’s nerve) and a dorsal cutaneous branch.

-The dorsal cutaneous nerve branches further into the radial and ulnar branches providing sensation to the dorsal hand.
+The dorsal cutaneous nerve branches further into the radial and ulnar components, providing sensation to the dorsal hand.

 The ulnar nerve innervates the flexor muscles of the forearm, including the flexor carpi ulnaris and flexor digitorum deep.
-It also innervates the intrinsic muscles of the hand, including the palmaris brevis, lumbrical, hypothenar, and interosseus muscles.
+It also innervates the intrinsic muscles of the hand, including the palmar Brevis, lumbrical, hypothenar, and interosseus muscles.

-The deep branch innervates the hypothenar muscles, opponens digiti minimi, interosseous muscles, third and fourth lumbrical muscles, adductor pollicis, and medial head of flexor pollicus brevis.
+The deep branch innervates the hypothenar muscles; opponents digit minimi, interosseous muscles, third and fourth lumbrical muscles, adductor pollicis, and medial head of flexor policies Brevis.

-It is important to identify anatomical variants to quickly and correctly diagnose nerve dysfunction to avoid delays in treatment.
+It is essential to identify anatomical variants to quickly and correctly diagnose nerve dysfunction to avoid delays in treatment.
 Two nerve variations include the Martin-Gruber and Riche-Cannieu anastomoses.